Home

 • Project VAIHARAI

-FAIRMED initiated the ‘Vaiharai’ project in June 2022 under an agreement signed with the Chief Secretary of the Northern Province.
-The First Phase of the project will continue until the end of 2026 and the project is being implemented in the Districts of Jaffna and Kilinochchi currently.
+FAIRMED initiated the ‘VAIHARI’ project in June 2022 under an agreement signed with the Chief Secretary of the Northern Province.
+The First Phase of the project will continue until the end of 2026.
+Currently the project is being implemented in the Districts of Jaffna and Kilinochchi.